becketalservices/beas-cnx-cloud/docs/AWS/chapter3.md

 To simplify the resource creation, many settings can be placed into yaml files.
 Theses files will then be referenced by the various installation commands.
 Currently 3 different configuration files can be created automatically.

+**Currently the script create the single domain configuration as I have not yet understood what mutlti domain means.**

+**Starting with CP7.0 the configuration files are placed into $HOME/cp_config**

 1. global-ingress.yaml - Used by the creation of the global-ingress-controller
 2. install_cp.yaml - Used by the creations of the component pack helm charts
+3. sanity_watcher.yaml - Used for the sanity watcher so that the replica count is always 1.
+(CP 6.x only)
-3. boards-cp.yaml - Used by the creation of the activities plus helm chart
+4. boards-cp.yaml - Used by the creation of the activities plus helm chart

 To create these files make sure, your `installsettings.sh` file is up to date, then run: